 The Holy Child Program provides multi-level services providing: A certified Alternative Education program: Individual & Family Counseling; Parent Education Groups; Mothers Groups; Adjunct Therapeutic Activities using Music, Animals, Dance & Art; Home visits, crisis counseling & referrals to medical & social services; & Summer Therapy Programs

 The Holy Child Program is entirely dependent upon donations.
 None of the families being served are able to pay tuition and very few can even pay the token fee.
 The Holy Child is the only program in the region which serves this population.

 2016 First Annual Gold Tournament – A Great Success!

-Knights, Ladies and friends joined together to enjoy a beautiful day of community in support of Our Lady Queen of Peace Centre in Jordan.
+Knights, Dames and friends joined together to enjoy a beautiful day of community in support of Our Lady Queen of Peace Centre in Jordan.
 With the support of special sponsors, over $30,000 was raised!

 All the participants agree that they’re looking forward to next year!

 Due to the high numbers of people with disabilities in Jordan and the limited numbers of specialized centers meeting their needs, the Roman Catholic Church established Our Lady Queen of Peace Center in 2004.
 The Center strives to create common work opportunities between Jordanian Muslims and Christians with the goal of returning people with disabilities to their natural place in society.
 Owned and administered by the Catholic Church, the center was established to give children with disabilities specialized care in a “loving environment”.
 The center provides education to almost 100 children with mild to moderate mental disabilities, including rehabilitation services, such as, occupational therapy, hydrotherapy, electrotherapy and physiotherapy.